raxigan/pcfy-my-mac/README.md

 5. Click _Enable All_:
 <img src="./resources/karabiner_enable_all.png"/>

-> Karabiner-Elements stores rules in under `~/.config/karabiner/assets/complex_modifications` path.
+> Karabiner-Elements stores rules in `~/.config/karabiner/assets/complex_modifications` directory.
 To tweak
 > the rules update the json files there and re-enable the rules in _Complex modifications_ tab.
 Rules order is important and it can be changed there also.

 > Bear in mind that many of the configured shortcuts may collide with the system ones, so you may need to disable some of them in your system.